Life Skills Education in Florida Drug & Alcohol Rehab

 Life Skills For Managing Everyday Life

 Most people in active addiction endure their days in a fog, concerned only with being high, finding the next high, and finding the money to fund their drugs.
 They lose touch with how to handle basic daily responsibilities and lose interest in doing it.
-For example, managing a personal budget or simple cooking techniques.
-While this may sound silly, it isn't to a young adult who has been suffering from addiction for five years.
-This is especially true when the person has been estranged from family support for a protracted period.
-In other words, the daily things many take for granted are unlearned skills for those abusing drugs or alcohol for a long time.
+For example, managing a personal budget or simple cooking techniques can become difficult.
+This is especially true when the person has been estranged from family support for a long period of time.
+In other words, the routine things many take for granted are unlearned skills for those abusing drugs or alcohol for a long time.

 Creating a Healthy Routine